sixP-NaraKa/reddit-nsfw-unblocker/README.md

 A browser extension to unblock and remove those pesky little popups and blurs to freely view NSFW content!
 No login required.
 Works with the new Reddit (Beta) UI.

+Supports `reddit.com/r/*` and `reddit.com/user/*` links.
+Create an issue if you want support for more links.

 Available for [Firefox](https://addons.mozilla.org/de/firefox/addon/reddit-nsfw-unblocker/).
 Edge and Chrome soon<sup>TM</sup>.

 ## Example